hashicorp/consul/website/source/docs/agent/dns.html.markdown

 datacenter is provided, the datacenter of this Consul agent is assumed.

-If we want to find any redis service providers in our local datacenter, we could query 1redis.service.consul.1 If we want to find the PostgreSQL primary in a particular datacenter, we could query `primary.postgresql.service.dc2.consul.`
+If we want to find any redis service providers in our local datacenter, we could query `redis.service.consul.` If we want to find the PostgreSQL primary in a particular datacenter, we could query `primary.postgresql.service.dc2.consul.`